General

 How do I apply for a Community Grant?

-Organizations wishing to be considered for a grant should submit a letter of request that includes the following:
+Organizations wishing to be considered for a grant should submit the online application that includes the following:

 - a brief overview of the organization and its purpose.